tower120/rc_event_queue/Readme.md

 ## Reader counted event queue

 Fast, multi-producer multi-consumer FIFO queue.
 Lockless read, fast-lock write.
+Writes, does not block reads.

 Have very low CPU+memory overhead.
 Single-thread read performance close to `VecDeque`.
 Write performance, using `EventQueue::extend` with >32 items, close to `VecDeque` as well.
 See benchmarks.